 The governing councils provide oversight to assist Colorado Access in creating and implementing an effective system of care for members in Regions 3 and 5 as described in the RAE Governance Council Charter, available here.
-The council members have also participated in anti-trust training, found here, when the councils were formally constituted.

 MEMBER COUNCILS

 The purpose of the member councils is to ensure that members, their family members, and caregivers have a voice in the projects and programs at Colorado Access.
 Council members represent a variety of communities and provide valuable insight into how Colorado Access may best serve its members.
 To achieve this, all Member Advisory Council members are asked to adhere to a code of conduct that includes disclosure of conflicts of interests, real or perceived, before participating in discussions or votes.
 This is outlined in the Member Advisory Council charter, available here.